 Co-Director & Co-Facilitator with Steven T. Licardi

-Read an article about the project in the Roanoke Times here and check out a video on the project here, and listen to a short feature on NPR here.
+Read an article about the project in the Roanoke Times here, check out a video on the project here, and listen to a short feature on NPR here.

 While quarantining in Blacksburg, VA, my partner Steven T. Licardi and I developed creative engagement opportunities with elders that honor the need for social distancing.
 What we lovingly call Theatre Through Windows consists of creative and playful interactions with elders at their bedroom windows or at large common area windows.
 Each session, we move through a combination of improv games ranging from the active and energetic to the quiet and reflective.
 We weave improv with spoken word poetry and call & response singalongs based on the day’s theme (some recent examples include belonging, magic, and ancestry).
 The songs are drawn from Appalachian ballads and other folk tunes accessible for any voice.